uva-cs/dsa2/docs/syllabus.md

 ## Student Support Team

-At UVA, you have many resources available to you when you experience academic or personal stress, and we understand that it’s hard to know where to go, especially for CS students as our undergraduates span both the College of Arts and Sciences (BACS) and SEAS (BSCS).
+At UVA, you have many resources available to you when you experience academic or personal stress, and we understand that it's hard to know where to go, especially for CS students as our undergraduates span both the College of Arts and Sciences (BACS) and SEAS (BSCS).

 In addition to your professor, the Computer Science department has staff members located in Rice Hall who you can contact to help talk through your academic or personal challenges and get you connected to the right resources.
 You may reach out directly to either SJ Jimènez-Calhoun ([smj4z@virginia.edu](mailto:smj4z@virginia.edu)) or Sheri Grimes ([prk2zq@virginia.edu](mailto:prk2zq@virginia.edu)), or visit during walk-in advising hours posted on the [CS Advising Site](https://uvacsadvising.org/).
 Please do not wait until the end of the semester to ask for help!